vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 an āyatana) Devala q. by T K P Aanda's paper ip J.O.P.
 H.S. vol. 19

 250, C (under VS) K II, 36 11-35 pp. 168-180 and bis book on 'Kallāsa Māpasarovara' and Sven Hedin's (story of rājarsSveta who coast *Trans Himalaya' (1909).
 Vide Dey antly muttered Śatarudnya), P, I. pp 82-83 Whether Kallasa or the 37.
-15, D (shrine of Siva ander Co} lake Mānasa is the source of four B 146, 1 and 43 (also called Yāyāta), great rivers VIZ Satles, Indus, E (said to be source of Narmada Brahmaputra and Karnāli is a moot
+15, D (shrine of Śiva ander Co} lake Mānasa is the source of four B 146, 1 and 43 (also called Yāyāta), great rivers VIZ Satles, Indus, E (said to be source of Narmada Brahmaputra and Karnāli is a moot

-called Kaliñjari and a Siva shrine)
+called Kaliñjari and a Śiva shrine)

 point